marcomaroni-github/instagram-to-bluesky/README.md

 - Standard output: `npm start`
 - With logging to file: `npm run start_log`

+> Please note re-running an import will result in duplicates that will not display since BlueSky deduplicates via creation timestamp but will increment the post count.
+Please see [additional resources](#additional-resources) for a community suggested tool for deleting precvious migrations.

 ### Test Modes

 The project includes four test modes to verify imports: